About High School Dual Enrollment

-The CCAC Dual Enrollment Program allows teenagers to take college-level classes while they're in high school.
-Students gain valuable college experience - and earn valuable college credits - before they even finish their high school diploma.
+The CCAC High School Dual Enrollment program enables 11th and 12th grade high school students to take college-level classes while still in high school.
+Students gain valuable college experience—and earn valuable college credits—before they even finish their high school diploma.

 Why Start College at CCAC?